keldefrawy/keldefrawy.github.io/_rd_articles/sri-project-funded-institution.md

 - Transition receives its own owner and budget rather than being implied by a final demonstration.

 This design preserves hard tests without forcing each new project to rebuild the institution it assumes.

+## What would falsify the projectization mechanism?

+The chargeability argument should be rejected or sharply narrowed if SRI or comparable institutes show that high project charging coexists over time with stable technical careers, substantial researcher-initiated work, routine cross-award reuse, low reconstruction cost, and strong transition—without hidden subsidy from owners, endowment, or unrelated revenue.

+It should also weaken if capability bridges do not improve later performance: bridged teams win work but do not start faster, avoid prior failures, produce stronger evidence, or transition more effectively than newly assembled teams.
+In that case, continuity may protect incumbents rather than knowledge.

+The strongest confirmation would not be dissatisfaction with proposal pressure.
+It would be a discontinuity at funding boundaries: a demonstrably reused team, tool, or relationship disappears when no active charge code can carry it, and a later sponsor pays to rebuild substantially the same state.
+The comparison must include technical merit and demand so that “unfunded” is not automatically recoded as “valuable but neglected.”

+My own chronology is not a sufficient test.
+It identifies programs and local mechanisms.
+A publishable institutional conclusion needs anonymized funding-gap histories, role-level turnover, internal investment categories, reuse records, and contrary cases where discontinuity improved the work.

 ## Five different verdicts